Kireshanth/CS50-Finance/README.md

 This application was the 9th week's exercise of Harvard's CS50 - Introduction to Computer Science online course.
 You can learn more about CS50 at [Harvard's CS50](https://cs50.harvard.edu/x/2022/psets/9/finance/).

-A stock trading web app that allows users to create an account and micmic a stock brokearge account, allowing them to look up real time quotes, purchase and sell stocks.
+A stock trading web app that allows users to create an account and simulate a stock brokerage account, allowing them to look up real time quotes, purchase and sell stocks.

 <h1>Stack</h1>